q191201771/lalext/lal_website_english/customize.md

 Contact me if you don't understand anything, I will further update the documentation.

-This note updated at 2210 by yoko
+This note updated on 2210 by yoko